The third class of Ampersand Society was selected in Spring 2016, their second semester of studies at Baylor.

 Noah is a student in the Baylor Interdisciplinary Core majoring in political science and philosophy.
 He is particularly interested in the study of human nature as demonstrated in Enlightenment and post-Enlightenment thinkers such as Hobbes, Freud, and Marx.
 Noah greatly enjoys traveling and was able to spend this past summer studying Roman society in Italy.
 He hopes to complete graduate study in US foreign policy and work for the US State Department.
 Noah serves as the Events Committee Chair in the BIC Leadership Council and as a student leader in Baylor's Better Together and Spiritual Life programs.

 Emma studies biology and medical humanities as a University Scholar.
-She is intrigued by the interaction between human behavior and disease and plans to work in global health.
+After graduation, she plans to pursue a career in medicine.
 During the fall of 2016, she studied in the Netherlands through the Baylor in Maastricht premedical program.
-Emma is active in Students Improving Global Health Together (SIGHT) and the Honors Residential College; she is also a Crane Scholar..
+Emma is active in Students Improving Global Health Together (SIGHT), Alpha Epsilon Delta, and the Honors Residential College; she is also a William Carey Crane Scholar.
+She is currently completing an undergraduate thesis on the health care of people with intellectual disabilities.

 Jamie is a University Scholar studying Classics and Renaissance/Early Modern Studies.
 Her goal is to bring together language, literature, and history across different eras to achieve a deeper understanding of the human condition past and present.
 She enjoyed joining her fellow classicists during Summer 2016 at Baylor in Italy, and in Summer 2017 she learned French at Middlebury Language Schools in Middlebury, VT.
 She is Treasurer of Eta Sigma Phi, the Classics honor society.
 She also works with ancient papyri alongside Dr. Kevin Funderburk, Baylor Classics.
 Outside of academics, she serves as librarian on the HRC College Council, plays in the HRC Strings Ensemble, and volunteers in the nursery at her church, Redeemer PCA.
 She plans to attend graduate school and eventually become a professor of classics.